 As well as creating stage works, Luca has also made several outdoor, site-sensitive pieces, the most recent being Windows in Progress, staged in the shop windows of Covent Garden and the Royal Opera House.
 This was commissioned by the Royal Opera House for Deloitte Ignite 2014 and seen by nearly 7000 over 19 performances.

-Protein is Company in Residence at Greenwich Dance and a Yorkshire Dance Partner, and in 2012 it became a National Portfolio Organisation of Arts Council England.
+Protein is a Yorkshire Dance Partner, and in 2012 it became a National Portfolio Organisation of Arts Council England.

 Luca Silvestrini’s concern for the human condition and his drive to communicate contemporary dance to a wider public has led to Protein carving out new territory in which to develop, present and experience dance theatre.